 2. A more mindful approach to travelling

 In the longer term, it’s also likely we’ll be more selective about our holidays, and will seek more meaningful and longer trips instead of frequent, shorter trips.
 Slow travel may gain momentum, with travelers in search of authentic and simple experiences.
-Try asking any urbanite stuck inside their apartment for the past few weeks and a simple retreat to the countryside would sound like heaven.
+Try asking any urbanite stuck inside their apartment and a simple retreat to the countryside would sound like heaven.
 It’s also unlikely we’ll want to go places known for being overcrowded.
 Those areas usually plagued by overtourism may be shunned in favor of less traveled-to places.

 3. More demanding customers and more ethical brands